martinthomson/escape-report/draft-thomson-escape-report.md

 ### Consolidation of Power in Linking Sites

-Several participants noted that Web Packaging's enablement of instant navigation ({{nav}}) might advantage larger linking sites – especially aggregators like social networks and search engines – because doing so requires careful selections of which links to optimize, so as not to create unneeded traffic.
+Several participants noted that Web Packaging's enablement of instant navigation ({{nav}}) might advantage larger linking sites over smaller ones in the same industry because doing so requires careful selections of which links to optimize, so as not to create unneeded traffic.

 For example, a news article often has many links, but not all of them are equally likely to be followed.
 Deciding which ones to pre-fetch requires